Mosaic: Data-Free Knowledge Distillation via Mixture-of-Experts for Heterogeneous Distributed Environments: Experiments

+\textbf{Client-Level Analysis of Inversion Loss.} To understand when $\mathcal{L}_{\text{inversion}}$ is most effective, we compare its impact on data-scarce versus data-abundant clients (Table~\ref{tab:inversion_client}).
+The inversion loss primarily benefits data-scarce clients by regularizing against the global feature statistics in BatchNorm layers.

-\textbf{Impacts of MoE components.} We select a representative case without model heterogeneity (\( \rho = 0 \)) on CIFAR-10 to highlight the effectiveness of our MoE design.
+\textbf{Impacts of MoE components.} We select a representative case with $\rho=0$ and $\omega=0.01$ on CIFAR-10 to highlight the effectiveness of our MoE design.
 We report the performance of the ensemble constructed using the meta model.
 As shown in Table~\ref{moe:}, our MoE-based ensemble effectively integrates expert predictions and substantially outperforms the DENSE baseline, demonstrating the utility of these components.

-Additional results on teacher ensemble performance can be found in Appendix~\ref{additional_ensemble}.
+\textbf{Impacts of Hyperparameters.} Mosaic involves several hyperparameters, but we find that variations generally lead to minimal performance changes.
+For practical deployment, hyperparameters can be chosen based on local loss balancing, or the default values can be used directly across datasets without dataset-specific tuning.
+As illustrated in Figure~\ref{fig:hyperparam_full}, the performance trend remains stable under different settings, indicating that Mosaic is robust to hyperparameter selection and straightforward to deploy in most scenarios.